Expand AllCollapse All

 When do I need to apply for a passport?

 Applicants who do not already have a passport should begin the passport application process immediately.
 Valid passports are required in advance for all participants in order to make travel arrangements.
 Even if you already have a passport, check the expiration date!
 All of the countries within the Schengen Area—26 European countries—require travelers to have a passport that is valid for three months after they plan to return from their travels.
 For information about how to apply for a passport, reference these instructions on the State Department website.

 If you are a U.S. citizen, you will not need to apply for a visa to study in Belgium.
 Because the program lasts less than 90 days, you are not required to obtain a student visa and will technically be in the Schengen Area as a tourist.
 International students should consult the FHU Abroad Office to determine whether or not they will need to obtain a visa.

 Do I need to get any immunizations or vaccinations before I study abroad?

-Students are encouraged to maintain their regular immunizations and vaccinations, including Tetanus, Hepatitis B, and MMR.
-We do not ask students who participate in study abroad to provide their shot records, however.
+Students are encouraged to maintain their regular immunizations and vaccinations, including tetanus, polio, and MMR.
+Speak with your doctor and check the CDC's recommendations about any other recommended vaccines.
+We do not ask students who participate in study abroad to provide their shot records.